My Shortlist

 Do you have concerns about class sizes or academic standards?

 Many parents of private school children have made the switch because they are looking for smaller classes, a specialized type of program (such as for special needs), or a specific academic focus.
 Unlike public schools, private schools can control the number and type of children who are admitted.
-They can require admissions testing, and are able to expel students whose behaviour or academics to not meet the standards of their institution.
+They can require admissions testing and can expel students whose behaviour or academics do not meet the standards of their institution.
 On the other hand, students who go to public school are exposed to a much wider demographic, both culturally, academically, and socioeconomically.

 Have you thought about teacher credentials?